dponcez/react-video-player/README.md

 We use React to create a simple Video Player, this allows us to interact with the player using its own controls or you can create your own.

-NOTE: **The copyright of the video stored in this project is under the license of its owner and/or owner and is used for the purpose of this player.**
+NOTE: **The copyright of the video stored in this project is under the license of its owner and/or owners and is used for the purpose of this player and not for commercial use.**

 ## First steps